-This handbook is intended as a guide to all parents/carers of new pupils in session 2021/2022, but may also be of interest to those whose children already attend the school.
+This handbook is intended as a guide to all parents/carers of children who are due to start with us in session 2023/2024, but may also be of interest to those whose children already attend the school.

 Please do not hesitate to contact me if you have any questions or queries in connection with your child's education.